alphabet-ai-inc/authserver-backend/README.md

 # authserver
-Authentication Server for any application with the configuration of applications and databases access
+Authentication Server for any application with the configuration of application and databases access

 Instructions for go to production